-The Victorian Government is currently reviewing our Residential Tenancies Act (RTA), which controls safety, security and privacy for 1.2 million people across the state.
-The Tenants Union authored an opinion piece talking about the situation for Victorians.
+The Victorian Government is currently reviewing our Residential Tenancies Act (RTA), which controls safety, security and privacy for over 1.5 million people across the state.
+Tenants Victoria (formerly the Tenants Union of Victoria) authored an opinion piece talking about the situation for Victorians.

 The number of households renting in Victoria has increased from 389,000 to 526,000 in just fifteen years.
 Due to our affordable housing crisis, more people are renting for more of their lives.
 The fastest growing group of renters in Victoria are over 55, speaking to major changes in the way we live as we head into retirement.